SushyDev/pod-link/README.md

 ## Configuration
 ### pod-link
 configure the port that `pod-link` lives on and configure a header authorization code that must match the one in overseerr's webhook settings.
-Configure the minimum request age for missing content scanning, defauls are suggested
+Configure the minimum request age (in hours) for missing content scanning, defauls are suggested

 ```yml
 settings: